logicly-au/pmhc-mds-user-documentation/doc/reporting.rst

 * All Service Contacts in the period are reported except those that are flagged as 'No Show'
 * Only service contacts with primary practitioners are included in the report
+* Only primary practitioners are counted in the Practitioner Category breakdowns

 .. _category-a1a: